tbanel/uniline/docs/index.md

 The current major mode is still active underneath `uniline-mode`.

 While in `uniline-mode`, overwriting is active, as well as long lines truncation.
-Also, a hollow cursor is provided.
+Also, a hollow cursor is provided (customizable).
 Those settings are reset to their previous state when exiting `uniline-mode`.

 <a id="drawing-lines"></a>

 # Drawing lines

 Use keyboard arrows to draw lines.
+Change the brush to any of the 6 styles.

+<a id="draw-lines-by-moving-the-cursor"></a>

+## Draw lines by moving the cursor

 By default, drawing lines only happens over empty space or over other lines.
 If there is already text, it will not be erased.
 However, by